Chuck Corgan

-Charles Howard Corgan (December 4, 1902 – June 13, 1928) played professional baseball and football.
+Charles Howard Corgan (December 4, 1902 – June 13, 1928) was an American professional baseball and football player.
 In baseball, he played the infield for the Brooklyn Robins during the 1925 and 1927 seasons.
 He also played football for the Kansas City Blues/Cowboys, Hartford Blues and New York Giants from 1924 to 1927.
 He attended college at the University of Arkansas.
 He died from cancer in 1928.

 Early life

 Corgan was born in 1902 in Wagoner, Oklahoma.
 He attended Wagoner High School, where he played baseball, basketball and football.
 He had six siblings, including four brothers, all of whom played baseball at Wagoner High School.
 His brother Marsh played baseball in the Western Association before being elected Wagoner County Sheriff and becoming the youngest sheriff in the nation.
 His brother Roy played and managed in the Western Association.

 Corgan played college football at the University of Arkansas.
 He played end on the same team as Wagoner native Elza T. Renfro.
 Corgan and Renfro also played basketball together for Arkansas.